 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, particularly in the discussion under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 All statements other than statements of historical fact are forward-looking.
 Examples of forward-looking statements include, but are not limited to, statements regarding guidance, industry prospects, future business, future results of operations or financial condition, future dividends, future stock performance, our ability to consummate acquisitions and integrate the businesses we have acquired or may acquire into our existing operations, new or planned features, products or services, management strategies and our competitive position.
 You can identify many forward-looking statements by words such as "may," "will," "would," "could," "expects," "aims," "anticipates," "believes," "estimates," "intends," "plans," "predicts," "projects," "seeks," "potential," "opportunities" and other similar expressions and the negatives of such expressions.
 However, not all forward-looking statements contain these words.
 Forward-looking statements are subject to known and unknown risks, uncertainties and other factors that could cause our actual results to differ materially from those expressed or implied by the forward-looking statements.
-Such risks and uncertainties include, among others, those discussed under the caption "Risk Factors" in our most recently filed Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission (the "SEC") on February 14, 2023 (our "2022 Form 10-K") and in our consolidated financial statements, related notes, and the other information appearing elsewhere in the 2022 Form 10-K, this Quarterly Report on Form 10-Q and our other filings with the SEC.
+Such risks and uncertainties include, among others, risks related to the Giphy, Inc. transaction, such as potential litigation; potential business disruption; the impact of transaction costs; our ability to achieve the benefits of the transaction, including monetization; our ability to effectively integrate the acquired operations into our operations; our ability to retain and hire key target personnel; and the effects of any unknown liabilities; as well as those risks discussed under the caption "Risk Factors" in our most recently filed Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission (the "SEC") on February 14, 2023 (our "2022 Form 10-K") and in our consolidated financial statements, related notes, and the other information appearing elsewhere in the 2022 Form 10-K, this Quarterly Report on Form 10-Q and our other filings with the SEC.
 Given these risks and uncertainties, you should not place undue reliance on any forward-looking statements.
-The forwardlooking statements contained in this Quarterly Report on Form 10-Q are made only as of the date hereof, and we do not intend, and, except as required by law, we undertake no obligation to update any forward-looking statements contained herein after the date of this report to reflect actual results or future events or circumstances.
+The forward-looking statements contained in this Quarterly Report on Form 10-Q are made only as of the date hereof, and we do not intend, and, except as required by law, we undertake no obligation to update any forwardlooking statements contained herein after the date of this report to reflect actual results or future events or circumstances.

 Unless the context otherwise indicates, references in this Quarterly Report on Form 10-Q to the terms "Shutterstock," "the Company," "we," "our" and "us" refer to Shutterstock, Inc. and its subsidiaries.
-"Shutterstock," "Shutterstock Editorial," "Asset Assurance," "Offset," "Bigstock," "Rex Features," "PremiumBeat," "TurboSquid," "PicMonkey," "Pattern89," "Shotzr," "Pond5," "Splash News," "Shutterstock Studios" and "Shutterstock Editor" and their logos are registered trademarks and are the property of Shutterstock, Inc. or one of our subsidiaries.
+"Shutterstock," "Shutterstock Editorial," "Asset Assurance," "Offset," "Bigstock," "Rex Features," "PremiumBeat," "TurboSquid," "PicMonkey," "Pattern89," "Shotzr," "Pond5," "Splash News," "Giphy," "Shutterstock Studios" and "Shutterstock Editor" and their logos are registered trademarks and are the property of Shutterstock, Inc. or one of our subsidiaries.
 All other trademarks, service marks and trade names appearing in this Quarterly Report on Form 10-Q are the property of their respective owners.